krzbanas/rspectra2022/content/course/RPresentation/index.md

 ## Links, footnotes, equations, lists

 - internal links: add `name: contents-slide` at the beginning of the slide, refer by `Go [back to Contents](#contents-slide)`
+- this strategy can work in both directions—not only for linking backwards, but also forwards in a presentation.

 ## Own title page